travis-ci/docs-travis-ci-com/legal/security.md

 These notifications don't include any sensitive information other than commit references, names of files changed, and who authored and committed the changes.

 We store these build notifications for debugging purposes, and for debugging purposes only.

+We store user oauth token to make a call to the bitbucket api.

+We store active user emails to send build notification emails.

 ### I have more questions about security and Travis
 Send us an email, and we'll get back to you right away!